 top of page

-Ben Wexler is a New York-based songwriter.
-He is a recipient of the 2019 Jonathan Larson Grant, was the founding artistic director of the Broadway Advocacy Coalition, awarded a 2020 Special Tony Award, and currently serves on the Tony Nominating Committee.
-His work has been performed by Billy Porter, Idina Menzel, Victoria Clark, Tituss Burgess, and many more.
+Ben Wexler is a New York-based composer, lyricist, arranger, and educator.
+He is a recipient of the 2019 Jonathan Larson Grant and currently serves on the Tony Awards Nominating Committee.

-Ben is the Founding Artistic Director of the Broadway Advocacy Coalition, which works to dismantle systemic racism through the power of storytelling and the leadership of people directly affected, and is a teaching artist for Lincoln Center's Songwriting in the Schools program.
-Ben served as associate to Jeanine Tesori on four seasons of Encores: Off-Center at New York City Center, and for Fun Home, Violet, and Sunday in the Park With George, all on Broadway.
+Ben served as Artistic Director of the Broadway Advocacy Coalition from 2017 through 2020, when it was awarded a Special Tony Award; he currently serves on their Board of Directors.
+He served as associate to Jeanine Tesori on four seasons of Encores: Off-Center at New York City Center, and for Fun Home, Violet, and Sunday in the Park With George, all on Broadway.

-Ben has been commissioned to compose original music for show choirs in ten states, from Alabama to California to Ohio, leading these groups to top honors at both local and national competitions.
+Ben has been commissioned to compose original music and custom arrangements for show choirs across the United states, leading these groups to top honors at both local and national competitions.

 Ben trained through the New Dramatists' Composer-Librettist studio, The BMI Lehman Engel Musical Theater Writing Workshop (Harrington Award Winner), and was a Dramatists Guild Fellow (2015-16).
 He holds a B.A. in Music Composition from Yale University (Magna Cum Laude, Phi Betta Kappa).